Big Pressure Cooker: Top 7 for Large Families

 Stovetop Pressure Cookers

-Stovetop models are the traditional workhorses, known for their durability and precise manual control over cooking pressure.
+Stovetop models are traditional workhorses, known for their durability and precise manual control over cooking pressure.
 They are often constructed from robust stainless steel or aluminum and are capable of reaching higher pressures, which can lead to even faster cooking times for certain foods.
 Their wide bases are excellent for searing and sautéing ingredients directly in the pot before pressure cooking, an important step for building rich flavors.
 Many large stovetop pressure cookers, particularly those exceeding 10 quarts, are also designed for pressure canning low-acid foods, making them a versatile choice for serious food preservers.
 However, they require active monitoring during cooking and manual pressure release.

 Electric Pressure Cookers (Multi-Cookers)